Matt Fitzpatrick was fed-up with being known as the PGA Tour’s nearly man. Now the 27-year-old US Open Champion is known as a history maker.

 Do you have any ambitions to host an event like the British Masters?

-That is something I’ve thought about in the past, but there’s things I want to do for myself first.
+That is something I’ve thought about in the past, but there are things I want to do for myself first.
 Danny Willett is a great example because he hosted it as a Major winner and I’m a long way off that right now.

 As one of the first players to play the Ryder Cup course for 2023, what did you think to the changes at Marco Simone in Italy?